 The work of Heretic takes place on land that colonizers stole from Indigenous people through violent means.
 The Bannock, Goshute, Navajo, Paiute, Shoshone, and Ute peoples lived in land that is now considered Utah.

 The College of Saint Mary-of-the-Wasatch, a private women's college, which became St. Mary of the Wasatch High School was later built on this land.
 This land was once home to the school, as well as a convent, which was run by Sisters of the Holy Cross from 1926-1972.

-We honor the legacies of those who were here before and call attention to and interrupt exploitation as often as possible.
+Heretic honors the legacies of those who were here before and calls attention to and interrupts exploitation as often as possible.